-If you’re a subscriber, you can sign in to read a “premium” article, another installment of John Bell’s moving and amusing memoir and tribute to the late Elaine Stritch.
+If you’re a subscriber, you can sign in to read “premium” articles, including the final installment of John Bell’s moving and amusing memoir and tribute to the late Elaine Stritch.
 He befriended her in the final years of her life, and his “End of Pretend” reports paint a fascinating portrait of a feisty, insightful performer.
-(The second part of John’s final chapter will be posted as premium content for existing subscribers on Nov.
-10.)

 Keep an eye out for word for what’s coming after Dec.
 31, 2017.
-We expect to be able to soon share some good news regarding this website.
-At the very least, web-based articles already posted will continue to be available in 2018 and beyond.
+Very soon we will share some good news regarding this website.

-All of us who labored to establish Everything Sondheim (and who edited and produced The Sondheim Review before that) are mourning this difficult decision.
-Our admiration for the musicals Stephen Sondheim is profound, and we regret that our platform cannot continue as we had hoped.
+All of us who labored to establish Everything Sondheim (and who edited and produced The Sondheim Review before that) are mourning this difficult decision to discontinue our effort.
+Our admiration for the musicals Stephen Sondheim is profound and unabated, and we regret that our platform cannot continue as we had hoped.

 COPIES OF THE THREE ISSUES PUBLISHED DURING 2017 ARE AVAILABLE FOR SALE.
 To order a set of all three for $15, plus $5 for domestic postage and handling, mail your order to: Rick Pender, Everything Sondheim, 1201 Jackson Street, #4, Cincinnati Ohio 45202 with a check for $20, payable to Everything Sondheim.
 (To order electronically, email your shipping address to rpender@EverythingSondheim.org and make payment via PayPal using the email address email@example.com.
 Once payment has been received, your order will be shipped quickly.)